Fuzzylolpro/Travel-Project/README.md

-#Travel-Project
+## TravelProject

-This is a TraveProject that provides the ability to add countries, cities, attractions and comments to them, as well as register and leave comments on attractions.
+This is a TraveProject  REST API that provides the ability to add countries, cities, attractions and comments to them, as well as register and leave comments on attractions.

 ## Technologies
+- java 17 version

-- Spring Boot
+- Spring ( Spring boot, Spring Data, Spring Security);
 - PostgreSQL
-- REST API
+- JUnit 5
 - Hibernate
+- Swagger
+- Maven

 ## Launch of the project